-At the most basic level a rule is a pattern to match a given input (either a URI or the content type of the URI) and one or more flags to control behaviour.
-Currently WebCopy only supports regular expressions for the pattern.
+At the most basic level a rule is a regular expression to match a given input (either a URL or the content type of the URL) and one or more flags to control behaviour.

-When a website is crawled, for each detected URI all enabled rules are ran.
-If the pattern for a rule is a match for the URI or content type, then behaviour actions are processed.
+When a website is crawled, for each detected URL all enabled rules are ran.
+If the expression for a rule is a match for the URL or content type, then behaviour actions are processed.

 If a rule fails to execute, for example due to an invalid regular expression, the rule will be automatically disabled.